-Can you help us find new Treasurer?
-Are you fiscally minded and interested in becoming involved?
+We have vacancies for trustees, including a Treasurer (more details further on), on our Board.
+Can you help us find new members?
+Are you interested in becoming involved?

-The Liverpool Irish Festival (LIF) delivers a diverse, high quality and often ground breaking programme each October.
+The Liverpool Irish Festival (LIF) brings Liverpool and Ireland closer together using arts and culture.
+It delivers a diverse, high quality and often ground breaking programme each October.
 LIF is a charitable company, whose Directors are its Trustees.
 These volunteers, come together as a Board to lead the charity and decide how it is run.
-LIF’s current Board aims to recruit skilled, experienced and enthusiastic individuals to come join our current Trustees to guide and support the organisation through its next exciting phase of development.
+LIF’s current Board aims to recruit skilled, experienced and enthusiastic individuals to come and join our current Trustees to guide and support the organisation through its next exciting phase of development.

 - Board background (also available here) – Page 8

 - Code of Conduct – Page 12

 - Eligibility and Declaration of Interests Forms – Page 48

 - Person specification – Page 5 (and below)